 I am sure you can see the clear cut difference between the two scenarios here.
 In the first Scenario, Debby does not intend to cause the harm to Pavel.

-However, her actions (placing the champagne bottle on a narrow railing three stories above a busy sidewalk) will constitute a negligent act and she will be liable for the damages she caused to Pavel, even though she did not intend the harm.
+However, her actions (placing the champagne bottle on a narrow railing three stories above a busy sidewalk) will constitute a negligent act and she will be liable for the damages she caused to Pavel, even though she did not intend the harm which important when considering intentional tort cases.

 In the second scenario, Debby clearly intends to hit Pavel with the champagne bottle which would cause harm.
 Differentiating between the two seems pretty straightforward.